 If you have a partner, taking turns putting the baby down to sleep while the other parent cooks dinner and helps with homework can be extremely helpful.
 If you are on your own, it can help to batch cook over the weekend, or have something really easy to cook for your toddler’s dinner time that they can eat beforehand.

-Naptime Routines should be a miniature version of your bedtime routine that should take less than 15 minutes.
+Naptime routines should be a miniature version of your bedtime routine that should take less than 15 minutes.
 Getting into a routine helps to stave of sleep regression too.

 12:45pm Wash hands and face, read a book together,